Andynoid/StudyMethod/Notes on The Intelligent Investor.md

 	- The market is a pendulum that forever swings between unsustainable optimism and unjustified pessimism.
 The intelligent investor is a realist who sells to  optimists and buys from pessimists.
 	- The future value of every investment is a function of its present price.
 The higher the price you pay, the lower your return will be.
 	- No matter how careful you are, the one risk no investor can ever eliminate is the risk of being wrong.
 Only by insisting on what Graham called the 'margin of safety' - never overpaying, no matter how exciting an investment seems to be - can you minimise your odds of error.
 	- The secret to your financial success is inside yourself.
-If you become a critical thinker who takes no Wall Street 'fact' on faith, and you invest with patient confidence, you can take steady
+If you become a critical thinker who takes no Wall Street 'fact' on faith, and you invest with patient confidence, you can take steady advantage of even the worst bear markets.
+By developing your discipline and courage, you can refuse to let other people's mood swings govern your financial destiny.
+In the end, how your investments b
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTYzOTk3OTA2MCwtNDkwNjg2MDA4LDE2OT
+eyJoaXN0b3J5IjpbOTExMjQxMjI0LC00OTA2ODYwMDgsMTY5Nj
-Y5MzYxODZdfQ==
+kzNjE4Nl19
 -->